Osaka: Top 10 Things To Do

 View from Osaka Castle

-Visiting the grounds is free, with a Y600 fee to enter the castle.
 There was a long queue to get into the castle.
 In fact, there were three queues, as you must first enter the temperature check station, then buy a ticket, then prove you bought a ticket.
 Once inside, there is an option to catch an elevator to the 5th floor.
 From here you can climb to the 8th floor to enjoy the view.

 We descended to ground level via the stairs.
-Each floor has displays relating to the history of the castle, displays of samurai armour etc. My favouritewas the collection of hologram dioramas telling the stories of famous battles.
+Each floor has displays relating to the history of the castle, displays of samurai armour etc. My favourite was the collection of hologram dioramas telling the stories of famous battles.

 Osaka Castle Moat